What is Nam June Paik’s Electronic Superhighway?

 Missouri plays the movie “Meet Me In St. Louis5“, Kentucky scenes from the Kentucky Derby6, and Indiana scenes from the Indy 5007.
 In Iowa, the observer can see politicians campaigning during the Iowa caucuses8, while Illinois shows rapid scenes of Chicago with an occasional photo of Lincoln9.
 Colorado plays amateur sports, Mississippi scenes from the civil rights movement10, while Rhode Island only has a little tiny television.
 Lastly, scenes from the South Pacific11 are shown for Hawaii, Alaska is represented by ice and snow and South Dakota displays George McGovern12 and not Mt.
 Rushmore13, which arguably might be more recognizable.

 These scenes and more were picked by Nam June Paik and show the US through his own lens.

 Paik named this video installation as Electronic Superhighway to express his vision for the future.
 He envisioned that in the future, communication would be boundary-less due to advanced technology.
 It would be pertinent to mention that what Paik envisaged has now been manifested through the internet.
 In fact, the term is universally used today.

 Inspired by the American highway system

-On another level, the highway system of America which connects the nation inspired Paik to create the Electronic Superhighway.
+On another level, America’s highway system, which connects the nation, inspired Paik to create the Electronic Superhighway.
 The video clips run very fast to imitate how one sees the country through a moving car.

 Video: Nam June Paik’s Art & Revolution